Why do I need vet consent for my pet?

 The Veterinary Surgeons Act 1966 was created to regulate the treatment of animals, and it declares only Veterinary Surgeons may legally diagnose and advise, prescribe medication for and perform surgery on animals.
 Exceptions are for those who offer “manipulative therapies” such as physiotherapy, osteopathy, massage and chiropractic services which may be performed by appropriately qualified and skilled non-vets, but only with proper consent from the supervising veterinary surgeon.

-All patients treated by Kent Animal Physio require a completed veterinary consent form before any therapy can take place – but don’t panic, this usually does not require you to book a vet appointment and form completion can be arranged by us without too much drama!
+All patients treated by Kent Animal Physio require a completed veterinary consent form before any therapy treatment can take place – but don’t panic, this usually doesn’t require you to book a vet appointment and form completion can be arranged by us quickly before we see you.